Is it Negligence or Tax Fraud?

 By comparison, willful tax fraud often involves using a false Social Security number, keeping multiple sets of financial records, claiming non-existent spouses as dependents, claiming non-existent or non-dependent children, and altering checks or using fake receipts to increase deductions.

 Tax law is complex and it’s easy to make an unintentional mistake.
 That careless mistake, however, can land you a 20 percent penalty to your tax bill.
 If IRS investigators deem your mistake tax fraud, you could face a 75 percent civil penalty.

 The law between tax negligence and tax fraud can be unclear, even to IRS officials and courts.
-If you find yourself facing a tax fraud charge, contact an experienced federal criminal defense lawyer with Gainesville’s Law Offices of Edwards & Mason Criminal Defense at 877-377-7801.
+If you find yourself facing a tax fraud charge, contact an experienced federal criminal defense lawyer with Gainesville’s Law Offices of Edwards & Jones Criminal Defense at 877-377-7801.